oRit-907/ActiveSpeaker/README.md

 It has pulsing animation when speaking/talking.

-You can customize Icon and text to your liking.
+You can customize Icon and text to your liking using the client.lua file.

 |                             |                    |
 |-----------------------------|--------------------|